LTE vs. WiFi

 • 4G: The fourth generation of mobile communication focused on lower latency and higher bandwidth and saw the expanded use of mobile gaming, streaming video, video and voice calls, and IoT functionality.

-• 5G: The fifth generation of mobile networks, 5G boasts bandwidth that can meet or exceed traditional Wi-Fi internet speeds—which means it has the capacity to stream high-definition media, online games, and more.
+• 5G: The fifth generation of mobile networks, 5G boasts bandwidth that can meet or exceed traditional WiFi internet speeds—which means it has the capacity to stream high-definition media, online games, and more.
 5G is undergoing a global rollout in select areas as providers implement the necessary infrastructural upgrades.

 LTE is, therefore, a wireless communication standard for mobile devices that serves as a mechanism to transition users to the newer 4G standard.
 Unfortunately, many cellular providers muddy the waters by referring to LTE as 4G LTE, suggesting that it improves the 4G standard.
 The truth is that LTE, or 4G LTE, is not true 4G and doesn’t support the same level of functionality.

-What are the differences between Wi-Fi and LTE?
+What are the differences between WiFi and LTE?

-There are several critical differences between Wi-Fi and LTE mobile connections.
+There are several critical differences between WiFi and LTE mobile connections.
 These differences are rooted in the kind of networks that users connect to, what devices they connect with, and the applications used on both.

-Some of the primary differences between Wi-Fi and LTE are as follows:
+Some of the primary differences between WiFi and LTE are as follows:

 • Device Connections: Not every device can connect to any network.
 Mobile phones are the most common way to connect to an LTE network.
 However, tablets and laptops with the right internal hardware (namely, an LTE modem and SIM card) can also connect directly to 4G LTE networks.

-On the other hand, Wi-Fi is quite commonplace in modern technology, and almost every device, from phones, tablets, and laptops, can connect to Wi-Fi networks.
-Wi-Fi connections typically require less power than LTE ones, even if they are sometimes more “noisy” and prone to interference.
+On the other hand, WiFi is quite commonplace in modern technology, and almost every device, from phones, tablets, and laptops, can connect to WiFi networks.
+WiFi connections typically require less power than LTE ones, even if they are sometimes more “noisy” and prone to interference.

-Note that connecting to Wi-Fi will often require authorization to access, whereas LTE access will require a mobile data plan with a provider.
+Note that connecting to WiFi will often require authorization to access, whereas LTE access will require a mobile data plan with a provider.

-• Security: Wi-Fi can provide excellent security, particularly with enterprise-grade security and identity and access management capabilities.
+• Security: WiFi can provide excellent security, particularly with enterprise-grade security and identity and access management capabilities.
 However, if a network is breached, then any traffic on that network is compromised.
-Furthermore, public Wi-Fi networks are often inherently insecure and troublesome for a variety of reasons, including fake networks and traffic snooping.
+Furthermore, public WiFi networks are often inherently insecure and troublesome for a variety of reasons, including fake networks and traffic snooping.

 On the other hand, LTE includes mechanisms for encryption and authentication built in, often using token-based (SIM card) authorization.
 Because of this, LTE can offer a better way to distribute decentralized network access that includes critical security measures.

 • Bandwidth: The comparison of speed between these two technologies is uneven due to technological innovation.
-The previous Wi-Fi (Wi-Fi 5 or 802.11ac) technology can support connections up to 1 Gbps, depending on the hardware.
+The previous WiFi (WiFi 5 or 802.11ac) technology can support connections up to 1 Gbps, depending on the hardware.
 LTE is comparable here, at 1 Gbps for some users.
-However, as Wi-Fi 6 (802.11ax) enters the market, Wi-Fi speeds will reach 10 Gbps.
+However, as WiFi 6 (802.11ax) enters the market, WiFi speeds will reach 10 Gbps.
 LTE simply cannot match that bandwidth, and doing so on a mobile device will require 5G connectivity.

 • Longevity: LTE is quite standard now and gained significant market presence due to its ability to bridge the gap between 3G and 4G.
 Even with LTE, however, the discontinuation of 3G has had a significant impact on some wireless infrastructures relying on cellular signals.
-On the other hand , Wi-Fi is an evolving technology that will continue to improve security, speed, and range.
-Wi-Fi is and will always be backwards compatible within a particular band, so anything that's 2.4GHz or 5GHz should work with future standards.
+On the other hand , WiFi is an evolving technology that will continue to improve security, speed, and range.
+WiFi is and will always be backwards compatible within a particular band, so anything that's 2.4GHz or 5GHz should work with future standards.

-• Stability: For office buildings and other locations where devices stay in relatively close proximity, Wi-Fi offers more stable and reliable connections.
-LTE can support more distributed work in areas where Wi-Fi isn’t feasible, but users will still have to deal with issues like cellular reception where building materials block cellular signals and require repeaters.
+• Stability: For office buildings and other locations where devices stay in relatively close proximity, WiFi offers more stable and reliable connections.
+LTE can support more distributed work in areas where WiFi isn’t feasible, but users will still have to deal with issues like cellular reception where building materials block cellular signals and require repeaters.

-If you’re wondering what are the best options for getting your business connected, please don’t hesitate to reach out — we’d love to hear from you and answer any questions.
+If you’re wondering what are the best options for getting your business connected, please don’t hesitate to reach out—we’d love to hear from you and answer any questions.

-At Meter, we are the single point of contact for everything related to your internet and Wi-Fi.
+At Meter, we are the single point of contact for everything related to your internet and WiFi.
 Our full-stack approach so that any company can seamlessly run on a reliable and modern network.
-We design and build our own networking hardware — controllers, switches, and wireless access points.
+We design and build our own networking hardware—controllers, switches, and wireless access points.
 We manage the entire installation of a network (internet service provider procurement and management, network design, low-voltage cabling, IT server room build out).
 And once the network is up and running, our software allows us to efficiently manage the network.

 Special thanks to